monitoringSkat/muffin/README.md

 <br>
 I'll be glad to any help!
 Stars are also appeciated!</h4>

+# Need help?
+#### If you don't understand something or you are experiencing problems, please don't hesitate to join our [Discord server](https://discord.gg/zgdffUdxSj).

 # License
 #### This project uses GNU GPLv3.
 See the [LICENSE](./LICENSE) file for details.